 Conditional visibility into staff schedules causes you to guesstimate your staff’s effort bandwidth.
 In other words, the more uncertain you are of the nature of their work (i.e.,time-sensitivity, skills used and training required), the chances of over or under-utilizing true potential remain higher despite having the right competencies on board.

-IT Resource Management tools contain a visually interactive resource scheduling system that lets you see ongoing work packages and their progression for the project duration, thus letting you correct any schedule imbalances in real-time.
-Not only does this optimize your team’s schedules but also notifies them of adjustments made to sprints and/or tasks getting switched.
+IT resource management tools contain a visually interactive resource scheduling system that lets you see ongoing work packages and their progression for the project duration, thus letting you correct any schedule imbalances in real-time.
+Not only does this optimize your team’s schedules and help in effective IT resource planning, but it also notifies them of adjustments made to sprints and/or tasks getting switched.

-A conundrum in bench resource management in the IT industry is that skills capacity evolve rapidly, dictating the relevance of those resources and their core capabilities.
+IT resource capacity planning gets difficult when the skill capacities are constantly evolving.
+This, in turn, affects the relevance of the resources and their core capabilities.
 Given the popularity of the shared or ‘gig’ economy and flexibility of remote work, planning your resource capacity against the project pipeline lets you ascertain the type and quantity of critical resources needed.

 3. Unstandardized workflows

 When priorities continually shift, multiple workflows are created which risks time-sensitive tasks getting overlooked.
 As a result, the complexity of tasks isn’t assessed on a case-by-case basis, forcing your staff to leave existing work unfinished as they recenter around new workloads.